|

 pretty good for a 13 year old kid.

+You know, I'll bet I was the only kid in town who made one of these radios and I am still proud that I made it without any adult encouragement or help.
 Today I live in a small city, but way back in 1958 Santa Maria was just a large town.
 Nevertheless, just about everything could be had locally and in many respects, hardware and even electronic parts were easier to get back then.
-Today all the local merchants have been put out of business by huge mega corporations owned by faceless boards located god-knows-where and today my town's stores only carry those Chinese made products that are quick selling, pre-manufactured products.
-In 1959 we had a Sears Warehouse where they had electronic parts and several radio and TV shops where you could buy such things as wire, capacitors, tubes, sockets, resistors and soldering irons.
-Today we are particularly fortunate to have about the only electronic parts store between San Francisco and Los Angeles, but by no means do they carry every thing a kid would need to build stuff like this.
-Well, the plans for this regenerative radio called for a triode tube and one that was already very old fashioned, but, as luck would have it, the Sears Warehouse had one in stock.
-The tube is a 1H4 and that's it in the picture.
-All vacuum tubes require a hot cathode to "boil off" electrons and most more "advanced" tubes have a cathode indirectly heated by a filament.
-The 1H4 tube was designed for low power so its cathode is the filament and because of that it operates at a low voltage (1.5 volts) and a low current (only 15 milliamps).
-Because the 1H4's filament requires so little power, will operate for many hours on a single ordinary 'D' cell.
-In the old days, the battery for the filament was called the 'A' battery and originally I used one of those huge "telephone" 1.5 volt cells that were so common back in those days, but to get it working today I use a 1.5 volt alkaline 'D' cell.
-To power the plate circuit of the 1H4 tube back in 1958, I used a small (and what was then a commonly available) 45 volt portable radio battery.
-These batteries haven't been made in 50 years, so to make my old radio work again, I made up a 'B' battery by ganging together 9 volt batteries until I had 45 volts.
-The DC voltage from the 'B' battery flows through the headphones where the current varies to produce the sound, through the 2.5 mH choke coil, past the regeneration control, through the 'tickler coil' and then to the anode (or plate) of the tube where it can power the amplification process.
+Today all the local merchants have been put out of business by huge mega corporations owned by faceless boards located god-knows-where and today my town's stores only carry those Chinese made products that are quick selling and pre-manufactured.
+Indeed, all the "hobby shops" in town closed their doors years ago and it is nearly impossible to get those kinds of items anywhere in the region.
+Of course, there is the Internet, but it was so much easier and so much fun to simply walk into a well stocked hobby shop, look around and let your young creative juices flow.
+Before I leave this topic, I think I need to say something about how I powered this little radio.
+All vacuum tubes require a hot cathode to "boil off" electrons and most tubes have a cathode that is indirectly heated.
+An indirectly heated cathode can operate on AC which means that the radio doesn't have to have a battery to heat the cathodes, however indirectly heated cathodes require a lot of heater power and are not suitable for battery operation.
+The 1H4 tube was designed for low power operation so its cathode is the filament and because of that it operates at low current (only 15 milliamps).
+Because the 1H4's filament requires so little power, I could operate the filament for many hours using one of those huge "telephone" cells (called an 'A' battery) that were so common back then.
+Today I use a single 'D' cell and it lasts at least as long as the old telephone battery used to.
+In 1958, to power the plate circuit of the 1H4 tube, I used a small (and what was then a commonly available) 45 volt portable radio battery (called a 'B' battery).
+These batteries haven't been made in 50 years, so to make my old radio work again, I made up a 'B' battery by ganging together five 9 volt batteries until I had 45 volts.
 A

 technical discussion of how an Armstrong Regenerative detector works